samikrc/Tucana/README.md

 # Tucana
 Originally a project from the Data Science Engineering team at [24]7.ai, this project creats a service for deploying a combination of Spark models using [Mleap technology](https://github.com/combust/mleap) and generic rules (in Javascript or Python) in production.
 The library is built on top of [akka-http](https://doc.akka.io/docs/akka-http/current/index.html).
-Currently, the server supports two operations: returning the predicted class with maximum probability and top N classes and their probabilities
+Currently, the server supports two operations: returning the predicted class with maximum probability and top N classes and their probabilities.

+This is a companion project to [FlashML](https://github.com/247-ai/FlashML), a library for training models on Apache Spark.
+Tucana provides mleap artifacts for the custom transformers that are provided in FlashML.

 ## Dependencies
 0. JDK 8.
 OpenJDK 8 can be used without any issues.